Itinerary: Compact Napa Valley town is an ideal destination for wine tasting, dining, and shopping on foot.

 1) Book your lodgings a week or more ahead on weekends year-round and from late spring to early fall, especially at smaller places like the Napa Valley Railway Inn, where I stayed.

-2) You’ll need to make reservations for all the tastings, though weekday walk-ins may be welcome for experiences without a food component.
+2) It’s wise to make reservations for all the tastings, though weekday walk-ins may be welcome for experiences without a food component.

 3) Making a reservation is a good idea for most restaurants mentioned and essential for Bouchon, Ciccio, and Mustards Grill.

-This itinerary works well any day of the week, though some restaurants and tasting rooms may be closed on Tuesdays or Wednesdays year-round or in the off-season.
+This itinerary works well on any day of the week, although some restaurants and tasting rooms may be closed on Tuesdays or Wednesdays year-round or in the off-season.

 Day One